A Thursday Surprise

 Sensei flashed an admonishing glance at my casual use of profanity.

-"Stand beside me here.
+"Stand beside me here, where they can see you better.
 Let them see your indomitable spirit."

-like a bear in the gray light, with a face printed over with madness, hate and pain.
+like a bear.
+He could have been one for all I knew.
+When he stepped from shadow into gray light, I saw a face printed over with madness, hate and pain.

-lying submerged in iced over lakes, climbing out of abandoned wells, and being buried alive.
-These were all terrifying experiences that I had survived, and Sensei had guided me through them safely.
+across hot coals, lying submerged in iced over lakes, climbing out of abandoned wells, and being buried alive.
+These were all terrifying experiences I had survived, and Sensei had guided me through them safely.

 "Sensei," I whispered, "I'm ready."

-I did feel good...whole...complete.
+I did feel good.
+Whole.
+Complete, even integrated.
 It was a new experience.

 But turning, I found Sensei was gone.
 I mean, completely gone!
 He had vanished!

-As I searched frantically for Sensei, leatherpants came at me, throwing a looping boxer's roundhouse.
+As I searched about frantically, leatherpants came at me, throwing a looping boxer's roundhouse.
 I

 With both hands, I reached past the falling body to grab the thin man's head.
 With a corkscrew twist, I drove him headfirst into the ground.
 His fight was over!

-I remembered now...only one remained.
-I sighted the "bear" and stood to face him square.
+I remembered now.
+Only one remained.
+I sighted the "bear" and stood ready to face him square.